-Examples of widely applied ITTO guidelines are the ITTO/ATO Principles, Criteria and Indicators for the Sustainable Management of African Natural Tropical Forests (2003), ITTO/IUCN Guidelines for the Conservation and Sustainable Use of Biodiversity in Tropical Timber Production Forests (2009), Voluntary Guidelines for the Sustainable Management of Natural Tropical Forests (2015), Criteria and Indicators for the Sustainable Management of Tropical Forests (2016) and Guidelines for Forest Landscape Restoration in the Tropics (2020).
+Examples of widely applied ITTO guidelines are the ITTO/ATO Principles, Criteria and Indicators for the Sustainable Management of African Natural Tropical Forests (2003),2 ITTO/IUCN Guidelines for the Conservation and Sustainable Use of Biodiversity in Tropical Timber Production Forests (2009), Voluntary Guidelines for the Sustainable Management of Natural Tropical Forests (2015), Criteria and Indicators for the Sustainable Management of Tropical Forests (2016) and Guidelines for Forest Landscape Restoration in the Tropics (2020).

-FAO (2020).
+1 FAO (2020).
 Global Forest Resources Assessment 2020: Main report.
 Food and Agriculture Organization of the United Nations (FAO), Rome.
+2 Currently being revised.
+An updated version is expected to be

-Currently being revised.
-An updated version is expected to be available in the second half of 2022
+2 Currently being revised.
+An updated version is expected to available in the second half of 2022.